borisding/universsr/README.md

 **CSS Modules**

 - This starter also enables [CSS Modules](https://github.com/css-modules/css-modules) implementation apart from allowing to use global CSS as mentioned.
-It utilizes `babel-plugin-react-css-modules` instead of `react-css-modules` hook to transform `styleName` to `className` using compile time.
+It utilizes [`babel-plugin-react-css-modules`](https://github.com/gajus/babel-plugin-react-css-modules) to transform `styleName` to `className` using compile time.

 - This allows us to distinguish the usage in between global CSS and CSS Modules, as well as better performance via babel plugin.
 Please check out [more details here](https://github.com/gajus/babel-plugin-react-css-modules) on how it works and the differences.

-- The config of CSS Modules rule `cssModulesRule` can be found in `./build/webpack/common.js`.
+- CSS Modules rule can be found in `./resources/webpack/common.js` under `getCssModulesRule`.

-- It's straightforward to apply CSS Modules:
+- It must be using this file naming convention: `[name].module.[css|scss|sass]`

 a) Define your CSS selector